Roshan1130/Wilmington-University/Final_sprint.md

 #  Lesson learned:

-1) The Markdown language can be complex and can have amazing features.
+1) The Markdown language can be complex but have amazing features.

 2) We ran into a problem while trying to use GIF image as background.
 So, we tackled it by using .png, or .jpg images.